commercionetwork/commercionetwork/docs/x/id/tx/request-did-power-up.md

 # Requesting a Did power up
-A *Did power up* is a term we use when referring to the willingness of a user to move a specified amount of tokens from the liquidity pool (in which he has previously [deposited something](./request-did-deposit.md)) to one of his private pairwise Did, making them able to send documents (which indeed require the user to spend some tokens as fees).
+A *Did power up* is a term we use when referring to the willingness of a user to move a specified amount of tokens from external centralized entity to one of his private pairwise Did, making them able to send documents (which indeed require the user to spend some tokens as fees).
+User has previously send tokens to public address of centralized entity.

 This action is the second and final step that must be done when [creating a pairwise Did](../creating-pairwise-did.md).